Want to jump straight to the answer? The best multi-line phone system for small businesses is Nextiva X-835.

 The RCA 4-Line system comes with intercom and two-line conferencing, so you can keep everyone on the same page.
 Though you don’t have a wireless headset option, you can connect one with a jack for hands-free capability.

-The hearing aid compatible system means that your hearing-impaired employees can use the phone with ease.
-The system doesn’t come with some of the most high-tech features, like a digital receptionist, but if you want a comprehensive option without getting too fancy, it’s here.
-You can get this system starting at $139.99.
+The system is also hearing aid compatible, so your hearing-impaired employees can use the phone with ease.
+The system doesn’t come with some of the high-tech features available, like a digital receptionist, but if you want a comprehensive option without getting too fancy, this is a great choice.

 - Protected against power outages